mjavadshamsi/starter-hugo-academic/content/home/research.md

   columns: '2'

 ---
-# Working Papers
+## Working Papers

-* Immigration Backlash: The Political Consequences of Open Borders (draft available upon request)
+* Immigration Backlash: The Political Consequences of Open Borders. (draft available upon request)

-# Work in Progress
+## Work in Progress

-* Labour Market Dynamics and Political Change in the Europe\
+* Labour Market Dynamics and Political Change in the Europe.\
   with Tim Besley and Torsten Persson
 <p></p>

 * Can Environmental Activism Raise Public Awareness?
-Evidence from more than Thousand Protests\
+Evidence from more than Thousand Protests.\
   with Azhar Hussain